karunakarrao/AWS/basics.md

 different options that are available for running databases on AWS:
 ------------------------------------------------------------------

-The relational database service or RDS for short:    is a fully managed database service that makes it easy to launch database servers in the AWS cloud and scale them when required.
+The relational database service or RDS: is a fully managed database service that makes it easy to launch database servers in the AWS cloud and scale them when required.
 The RDS service can launch servers for mySQL including variations of the mySQL database engine with MariaDB and Amazon's own enterprise version of mySQL Amazon Aurora.
 Standard Postgre SQL is also available and also available as Amazon's Enterprise Aurora Postgre SQL.
 Microsoft SQL server and Oracle are also available.

+Amazon DynamoDB:
-Amazon DynamoDB is : AWS's NoSQL database as a service.
+is a AWS's NoSQL database as a service.
 It's a serverless service like Amazon S3 and as such you don't need to worry about the underlying infrastructure behind it.
 AWS takes care of everything for you and it provides high speed extremely low latency performance.

+Amazon Redshift:
-Amazon Redshift is:  a fast fully managed petabyte scale data warehouse that is based upon the postgre SQL database engine.
+is a fast fully managed petabyte scale data warehouse that is based upon the postgre SQL database engine.
 If you're looking for a big data storage solution Redshift is perfect for this.

+Amazon ElastiCache:
-Amazon ElastiCache is: an in-memory data store or cache in the cloud.
+is a an in-memory data store or cache in the cloud.
 It allows you to retrieve information from fast fully managed in-memory caches instead of relying on slower disk based databases.

-The AWS database migration service or DMS orchestrates a migration of databases over to AWS easily and securely.
+The AWS database migration service: or DMS orchestrates a migration of databases over to AWS easily and securely.
 It can also migrate data from one database engine type to another totally different database engine type, for example you can use it to migrate from Oracle over to Amazon Aurora.

+Amazon Neptune:
-Amazon Neptune is:  a fast reliable fully managed graph database service it has a purpose-built high performance graph database engine optimized for storing billions of relationships and clearing the graph with millisecond latency.
+is a fast reliable fully managed graph database service it has a purpose-built high performance graph database engine optimized for storing billions of relationships and clearing the graph with millisecond latency.

 ![image](https://user-images.githubusercontent.com/33980623/117020865-717e8400-ad14-11eb-9218-4b3a2a203712.png)